Amana Colonies: Founding

-Each village had between forty and one hundred houses, a church, school, bakery, dairy, wine-cellar, post office, sawmill, and general store.
+Each village had a church, school, bakery, dairy, wine-cellar, post office, sawmill, general store, and between forty and one hundred houses.
 Every able-bodied man was expected to serve in the fire department, and each village had its own fire department.
-Most houses were two stories and built with local sandstone, which has an unusual hue.
+Most houses were two stories and built with local sandstone of an unusual hue.
 They are mostly square with gable roofs.

 The last of the 1,200 Inspirationalist settlers from New York arrived in 1864.
 By 1908, the Community had grown to 1,800 and owned over $1.8 million in assets.

 Life until 1932

 Government

 The Great Council of the Brethren, also known as the Board of Trustees, oversaw the affairs and conduct of the Amana Society.
 Trustees were expected to tend to the internal affairs of the Society as well as its external business interests.
 Trustees were elected annually by popular vote from the elders of the Community.
-The trustees would then elect out of their own a president, vice president, and secretary; incumbents were usually re-elected.
+The trustees elected out of their own a president, vice president, and secretary; incumbents running for re-election were usually re-elected.
 The group met alternately in different villages on the first Tuesday of each month.
 Each June, the trustees were expected to keep the Society informed of the general condition of its affairs.
 The Great Council also served as the high court of the Community.

 Each village was governed by a group of seven to nineteen elders.
-Decisions would be made for each village by a group of these elders led by one of the trustees.
+Decisions was made for each village by the group of elders, led by one of the trustees.
 This governing board was known as the Bruderrath.
 Elders were selected based on their piety and spirituality.
 Werkzeug had the authority to appoint elders, but at times when there were no such individuals, they were selected by the Great Council.
 The Bruderrath had the authority to appoint foremen for each industry.
 Individuals could petition the Bruderrath if they sought more money, a larger house, or a lighter workload.
 The Head Elder had the highest level of authority in each village, even over the Bruderrath trustee.

 Each community member was provided with an annual sum, with men receiving $40 to $100 a year depending on their career, women receiving $25 to $30 a year, and parents of children receiving an additional $5 to $10 per child.
 This money was expected to be spent at village stores.
 Members who failed to budget adequately would be admonished by the Community.
 If the member did not mend his ways, they could be expelled by the community.
 Members who were expelled or voluntarily left the Community would receive all of the money they had invested into the common fund plus interest.